kevinyswong/kevinyswong.github.io/index.md

 the white gaze.
 We create for ourselves, our community, our parents who've had no voice, our children who shall find their own among the highest culture.
 Whiteness is not our barometer.
-If the white audience takes notice, we will not resist, but what they encounter will be ours, on our own terms.
+If the white audience takes notice, we will not turn anyone away because we do not discriminate, but what they encounter will be ours, on our own terms.
 As Ruth Bader Ginsburg said, "What is the difference between a bookkeeper in the Garment District and a Supreme Court justice?
 One generation."

 I must be clear: I do not advocate segregation but instead an adequate substantiation of one part of the American experience.
 I'm on the same page as